Which Granite looks like White Carrara Marble?

 You want to hunt stone warehouses for a slab with the color, tone and pattern you like regardless of the name.
 A few other quartzite colors

-that look like Carrara marble to consider are: Super White, Luce di Luna and White Macaubas seen below...
+that look like Carrara marble to consider are Super White, Luce di Luna and White Macaubas as seen below...

 Quartzite can make an excellent, low-maintenance kitchen countertop much like granite... if you choose the right slab that is, so be warned!
 TIP: Test Quartzites for Etching

 Some quartzite will contain enough calcite (what marble is made of) to etch just like marble does.
 Obviously, we are trying to avoid this situation.

 Unfortunately, not everyone in the stone industry is aware of this fact and will wholeheartedly recommend quartzite counters for the kitchen... just like granite.
 But a quartzite that etches is much worse than marble.

 Marble is soft and etching can be repaired by the homeowner with simple a DIY "etch remover".
 Quartzite is very hard and any etching must be repaired by an expensive professional.
 To pick the perfect quartzite slab

 just perform the lemon juice test as noted above to weed out those that etch.

 Not to be confused with the natural stone "quartzite" above, quartz countertops

 are a manufactured surface with many properties similar to granite.

 Color choices from the major quartz counter top manufacturers (Silestone, Caesarstone, Cambria, Zodiaq) have progressed far beyond the plain speckled patterns of old.